IonBazan/SG-Rain-Map/README.md

 4. Press `⌘R` to build and run.

 > **Note:** The app requires the `com.apple.security.network.client` entitlement (already set in `SG Rain Map.entitlements`) to fetch radar images.
-No API key or account is needed — all data is publicly available from nea.gov.sg.
+No API key or account is needed — all data is publicly available from weather.gov.sg.

 ---